 As soon as I took a bite of the cooked Porkless Bites from my plate, all that skepticism disappeared.
 These Porkless Bites are a good way to transition from eating real pork.
 For a plant-based version of sweet and sour pork, these bites are pretty darn delish and they have 13g of protein per serving which is awesome!

-And speaking of Chinese restaurants, I added some carrots, onions, and red pepper to my Sweet and Sour Porkless Bites to make it restaurant style.
+To mimic the Chinese restaurant experience, I added some carrots, onions, and red pepper to my Sweet and Sour Porkless Bites.
 So good!
 The sauce comes in a separate packet so if you do not like the sauce that comes with the bites or you want to try another sauce like an orange sauce or Peking sauce, you can totally do that.

 Rejoice!
 A boxed blueberry muffin mix that is 100% plant-based and makes incredible moist and sweet muffins.
 No dry, bland flavor here at all.

 I’m no baker and do not have the patience to make muffins from scratch so boxed stuff is fine with me as long as it meets my food requirements.
 This Cherryvale Farms Blueberry muffin mix is truly awesome.
 This mix is Non-GMO Project verified and 100% plant-based.